dd9jn/rfc4880bis/crypto-refresh.md

 This packet contains data encrypted with an authenticated encryption and additional data (AEAD) construction.
 When it has been decrypted, it will typically contain other packets (often a Literal Data packet or Compressed Data packet).

-The body of this packet consists of:
+The body of this packet starts with:

 - A one-octet version number.
   The only currently defined value is 1.

+When the version is 1, it is followed by the following fields:

 - A one-octet cipher algorithm.